You've heard of AR glasses, but this startup wants to make them into contact lenses

 What if instead of a bulky headset or cumbersome glasses to give you the futuristic augmented reality overlay of computer information on the real world, you could just wear contact lenses?

-That's what Silicon Valley startup Mojo Vision is aiming to let you do, sources familiar with the matter say.
-That company, which just announced it's raised $50 million, describes its technology as "invisible computing," a world which has "information when you need it, connecting with others at a glance, anytime, anywhere, and all while looking like you," the company wrote on its website.
-"We see a world that's eyes up and hands-free."
+That's what Silicon Valley startup Mojo Vision is aiming to let you do, people familiar with the matter say.
+The company, which just announced that it's raised $50 million, describes its technology as "invisible computing," a world that serves up "information when you need it" and lets you connect with others "at a glance, anytime, anywhere, and all while looking like you."

+"We see a world that's eyes up and hands-free," the company says on its website.

-Mojo Vision in a statement said it isn't disclosing product information, "but we look forward to sharing more as we continue our work on the technology and platform."
+Mojo Vision isn't disclosing product information, it said in a statement, "but we look forward to sharing more as we continue our work on the technology and platform."

-That's different from current devices on the market, from companies like Microsoft's HoloLens or the Magic Leap One, which offer bulky headsets that wrap around your head and put large lenses in front of your eyes.
+The company's technology is different from current devices on the market, like Microsoft's HoloLens or the Magic Leap One, bulky headsets that wrap around your head and put large lenses in front of your eyes.

-"Over the next 10 years, the form factor will get smaller and smaller," said Facebook CEO Mark Zuckerberg, when speaking at a conference two years ago, and eventually we'll have something that looks like a pair of glasses.
+"Over the next 10 years, the form factor will get smaller and smaller," Facebook CEO Mark Zuckerberg said at a conference two years ago, and eventually we'll have something that looks like a pair of glasses.

-That, tech enthusiasts say, is when it can become a part of our everyday life.
+That, tech enthusiasts say, is when these augmented reality devices can become a part of our everyday life.

-While Mojo Vision's attempts to miniaturize this technology is ambitious and will likely take years to develop, the company's description of the future isn't far from what others are marketing.
+Though Mojo Vision's attempt to miniaturize this technology is ambitious and will likely take years to develop, the company's description of the future isn't far from what others are marketing.

-Microsoft and Magic Leap, whose headsets respectively cost as much as $5,000 and $2,295 apiece, have both shown how easily computer information can overlap on the real world.
+Microsoft and Magic Leap, whose headsets respectively cost as much as $5,000 and $2,295 apiece, have both shown how easily computer information can be laid over the real world.
 This technology, called augmented reality (AR) or mixed reality (MR), lets you play a virtual board game on your coffee table, for example.
 Or read email out of the corner of your eye while watching your kids play.

 We're moving in a direction where information from a computer will no longer be on "a screen you look at like a phone and PC," said Ben Bajarin, an analyst at Creative Strategies.

-The promise of this tech has drawn billions of dollars in investment, with Magic Leap raising more than $2.3 billion on its own since its founding.
+The promise of the tech has drawn billions of dollars in investment, with Magic Leap alone raising more than $2.3 billion since its founding.

-Meanwhile, money flowing to companies working on software and hardware for these types of headsets is expected to jump by nearly 50 percent this year to $427.1 million, according to SuperData.
-Next year, it'll jump again to $644.6 million.
+Meanwhile, the amount of money flowing to companies working on software and hardware for these types of headsets is expected to jump by nearly 50 percent this year to $427.1 million, according to SuperData.
+Next year, it'll jump again, to $644.6 million.

 The tech industry is increasingly looking toward AR, despite high profile bets by Zuckerberg, Google, HTC, Samsung and others in virtual reality.
 VR headsets bring a screen so close to your face that your brain is tricked into believing you've been transported to a virtual world, whether it's a spaceship dogfight, scuba diving with blue whales or fighting off zombies in an old western.